Michael-Sebero/Ephemeral-Overlay/README.md

 3. **Operate:** All writes to overlaid directories go to RAM (9.3x faster)
 4. **Cleanup:** Daemon removes stale temp files every 30 seconds
 5. **Sync:** Incrementally syncs changed files back to disk every 5 minutes while the session is active, with `/etc` synced eagerly within about 30 seconds of a change, then a final full sync on logout
-6. **Sleep:** Once no users have been detected for 3 consecutive checks 10 seconds apart, unmounts everything, frees RAM, and waits for the next login
+6. **Sleep:** Once no users have been detected for 3 consecutive checks 10 seconds apart, unmounts everything, frees RAM and waits for the next login

 ## Performance (vs SATA SSD)